-- ▶ Measure too1=0 / Check too1=1: Select whether the tool is to be measured for the first time or whether a tool that has already been measured is to be inspected.
+- Measure tool=0 / Check tool=1: Select whether the tool is to be measured for the first time or whether a tool that has already been measured is to be inspected.
 If the tool is being measured for the first time, the TNC overwrites the tool radius R and the tool length L in the central tool file TOOL.T by the delta values DR = 0 and DL = 0.
 If you wish to inspect a tool, the TNC compares the measured data with the tool data stored in TOOL.T.
 The TNC calculates the deviations and enters them as positive or negative delta values DR and DL in TOOL.T.
 The deviations are also available in the Q parameters Q115 and Q116.
-If the delta values are greater than the permissible tool - ▶ Parameter number for result?: Parameter number in which the TNC stores the status of the measurement:
+If the delta values are greater than the permissible tool tolerances for wear or break detection, the TNC will lock the tool (status L in TOOL.T). - Parameter number for result?: Parameter number in which the TNC stores the status of the measurement: - 0.0: Tool is within the tolerance - 1.0: Tool is worn (LTOL or/and RTOL exceeded)